IDMEFv2/idmefv2-log-generator/README.md

   --user USER           (URLPlayer only) user if URL requires authentication --password PASSWORD   (URLPlayer only) password if URL requires authentication
 ```

+### Players

+Playing the playlist consists of:

+1. loading the templates that are defined as `file`
+2. if mode is random, shuffle the tracks
+3. for each track:
+  - render the associated template with the variables that may be associated
+  - pass the result of rendering to a *player*
+4. repeat steps 2 and 3 if playlist `repeat` is True

+Players are Python class that define a `play(self, rendered: str)` method which receives the result of rendering.

+Available players are:
+- `PrintPlayer`: a player that prints the rendered template
+- `RecordPlayer`: a player that records the rendered template in a list
+- `URLPlayer`: a player that makes a HTTP POST request with rendered template supposed to be JSON
+- `SyslogPlayer`: a player that logs the rendered template using syslog

+### Examples

 An example of running the generator with a `PrintPlayer`:
 ``` sh